rbuckland/tskmstr/README.md

 <!-- /code_chunk_output -->

-**tskmstr** is a versatile command-line tool designed to help you manage and organize your tasks and issues across various repositories on GitHub and GitLab.
-With tskmstr, you can efficiently interact with your tasks, categorize them with labels, and view them in a well-structured table format.
+**tskmstr** is a simple command-line tool designed to help you manage and organize your tasks and issues across various aspects of your life.

+It aggregates your TODO/Task/Work items from
+- github issues
+- gitlab issues

+With tskmstr, you can efficiently interact with your tasks, categorize them with labels, and view them, and perform basic operations on them (new, close, re-label)

 ## Installation